wireitcollege/formatting-with-css-part-two/README.md

 ![image](http://i.imgur.com/hB18MXO.png)

-Remember, we didn't touch anything in the structure of our HTML document, all we did was change the CSS:
+Remember, **we didn't touch anything in the structure of our HTML document**, all we did was change the CSS:

 ```css
 img {